DogOSdev/DogOS/README.md

 ## Additional Info

 DogOS has only been tested on VMware Workstation 16.
-If you test it on a different virtual machine, please [open a blank issue](https://github.com/DogOSdev/DogOS/issues/new).
+If you test it on a different virtual machine, please [open a issue](https://github.com/DogOSdev/DogOS/issues/new).
 Use this prefix on the title: `[README]`.
 This helps me make sure that DogOS works on other platforms.

 Thank you for checking out DogOS.